This article originally appeared on VICE Canada.

 So the Oscars came and went, and I have a confession to make.

 When my clique of black critics grouped together and spotted Green Book grab best picture, one of us declared that the Oscars “didn’t even matter,” and I was annoyed.
-I talking about the same kind of back scratching annoyance I experience whenever I sense bullshit in my midst—color blindness, R.Kelly, take your pick.
 These statements always feel designed to be rebellious for the sake of being contrarian, but in the end, they always sound narrow to the point of being dangerous.

-Let’s first understand what the Academy is: the biggest and whitest stage built from a privilege.
+Let’s first understand what the Academy is: the biggest and whitest stage built from the privileged.
 As of 2014, it was 94 percent white, and it’s at a still high (albeit better) 84 percent.
 To most mortals, it’s nothing more than a silly-ass pageant grouped by self-important artists; which is fair.
 But for POC like myself, it’s our Montgomery Bus, with the Oscars as the front seat.
-Forget easier rides (wealth), or white acknowledgement; the real power is in our inner Rosa Parks, and moving/achieving in places where white supremacy makes that difficult.
+Forget easier rides (wealth), or white acknowledgment; the real power is in our inner Rosa Parks, and moving/achieving in places where white supremacy makes that difficult.

 We need to continue to remind ourselves that our best is good enough.